Kotovar/kotovar/README.md

 # Hello, my name is Dmitry 👋

 I'm a beginner web developer learning HTML5, CSS3, JavaScript and other web technologies.
 I like to create interesting and beautiful websites and applications.
+I'm also learning Node.js, React and TypeScript to expand my capabilities in backend development.

+I started my journey in web development not long ago, but I am very motivated and goal-oriented.
+I want to become a front-end development senior and work on interesting and complex projects.
+I am ready to do any projects related to the front end, but I am especially attracted to commercial projects, such as landing pages that help promote a business or service.

+On my profile you can see some of my projects that I have done for practice or study.
+I will be glad to receive feedback or cooperation proposals from you.
+You can contact me by email

 ## My skills and tools🛠️